-Every year, around 6,000 young people between the ages of 10 and 19 from Yambio benefit directly from the programme.
-In addition, teachers, village elders and staff of health facilities as well as children who have dropped out of school are also involved in the project activities.
-A further 250,000 or so people are reached through multiplication activities such as village talks or radio talk shows.
+At the two locations Yambio and Maridi, the Horyzon project reaches 12,000 beneficiaries annually: young people between the ages of 10 and 19, teachers, village elders, health workers, as well as children and young people who have dropped out of school.
+Other people are reached through multiplication activities such as village talks or radio talk shows.

 In the long term, the programme will enable young people to make more autonomous decisions in their life planning.
 They are encouraged to continue attending school and to use family planning methods in a responsible way.
 In addition, they are empowered to recognize sexual and gender-based violence and to lead equal relationships.